wvbe/ask-nicely/README.md

   determine if the execution chain should stop for a certain combination of options (by returning `false`).
 - With exception of `DeepOption`, `Option` classes with a default value will stay undefined, unless you set the second argument of `Option#setDefault()` to `true`.
+- Arbitrary arguments to `AskNicely#interpret()` and `Request#execute()` are passed down to syntax resolvers, precontrollers and controllers.
+This allows you to pass an application/config object along.

 ## Release notes
 - planned for v1.1.0